wavesnetwork/gui-translation/README.md

-# Internationalisation support for CASUS
+# Internationalization support for CASUS

 # The WAVES Project